 Augmented Reality is a proven method for teaching kids new concepts in a fun and creative way.
 One example is the Professor Maxwell Science Kit, which lets kids experiment using AR goggles to guide them in creating food and experiments.

-Another example is the Explore World, an interactive AR geography map which teaches you about the world in different ways.
-As soon as these AR learning games make it into a school curriculum, the technology and interest opens up fast for new users.
+Another example is the Explore World, an interactive AR geography map that teaches you about the world in different ways.
+As soon as these AR learning games become a school curriculum, the technology and interest opens up fast for new users.

 360 Degree Videos

-Teachers can use a service like VR Sync to load 360 degree videos onto VR headsets or phones and then play files in sync at the same time on all devices in their classroom.
+Teachers can use a service like VR Sync to load 360-degree videos onto VR headsets or phones and then play files in sync simultaneously on all devices in their classroom.
 This allows all students to experience new places in sync at the same time while the teacher narrates or teaches concepts.

 Programming: Making Games and Apps